-IBIS models can be used by designers for system-level analysis of signal integrity issues, such as ringing, ground bounce, cross talk, and predicting RFI/EMI.
-Complete designs can be simulated and evaluated before going through the expensive and time consuming process of producing prototype PCBs.
-This type of pre-layout simulation can considerably reduce the development cost and time to market, while increasing the reliability of the I/O operation.
+IBIS models are used by designers for system-level analysis of signal integrity issues, such as the evaluation and matching of loads to drivers for ringing and ground bounce, examining effects of cross talk, and predicting RFI/EMI.
+It is useful in that complete designs can be simulated and evaluated before additional costs are incurred for PCB fabrication and assembly time.

-IBIS models consist of look-up tables that predict the I/V characteristics and dV/dt of integrated circuit inputs and outputs when combined with PCB traces, cables and passive components.
-The data is extracted for the typical case, minimum case (weak transistors, low VCC, hot temperatures) and maximum case (strong transistors, high VCC, cold temperatures).

-IBIS models have a limitation in that they do not contain internal delays.
+IBIS models consist of look-up tables that predict the I/V characteristics and dV/dt of integrated circuit inputs and outputs when combined with the PCB wiring.
+The predictions are performed for the typical case, minimum case (weak transistors, low V{CC} , hot temperatures), and maximum case (strong transistors, high V{CC} , cold temperatures).
+IBIS models have limitations in that they do not contain internal delay modeling and are limited in package modeling.
 IBIS models contain package parasitic information for simulation of ground bounce.
-However, not all simulators are able to use this data to simulate ground bounce.
-Simulation results may not agree with measurement results due to package, die, PCB trace and ground plane modeling inaccuracies.
-Similarly, because simultaneous-switching outputs (SSOs) are also difficult to model, only a first approximation is provided to the designer.
+Although the data is available within the model file, not all simulators are able to use the data to simulate ground bounce.
+Simulation results may not agree with the actual results due to package, die, and PCB ground plane modeling problems.
+Similarly, because simultaneous switching outputs (SSOs) are also difficult to model, only a first approximation is provided to the designer.